Self-Scheduling Rules and Guidelines for Fall Core Season

 • In the 7U division, the field is so small and the play is so casual/fun that one official (Referee) is enough.
 Wear your yellow t-shirt and bring your whistle!

-Training 8U Referees must be certified as a “Regional Referee” This means they must complete the Regional Referee Training curriculum which includes an on-line component and an in-person classroom session.
-To sign up for this training please reach out to me at rra@ayso20.org
+Training 8U Referees must be certified as a “Regional Referee” This means you must complete the Regional Referee Training curriculum that includes an on-line component of modules and a quiz, and an in-person classroom session.
+To sign up and get more info about this training please reach out to me at rra@ayso20.org

-In 10U parents may NOT referee games that their own child is playing in.
-Sorry 🙁
+10U parents MAY officiate (CR/AR) games that their own child is playing in ( !! ?? )

 10U Referees and Assistant Referees: Please use the Referee Schedule Sign-up to put yourself into a slot